Published , by Bill Lavoy

 That’s a lot to go over and I’m not hitting them all, because a bunch of this stuff is like saying to your partner, “Oh, I put the toilet seat down.”
 Thanks, but that’s expected, not something to brag about as if there’s been some groundbreaking progress made.
 Some of these also aren’t standalone features, but more improvements on existing systems that weave through the gameplay no matter which mode you’re playing.

-The biggest overhaul this year is to Franchise mode, where there are now complex contracts to be negotiated, a new hub with a vastly improved layout and snappy navigation, box scores, and conversations that give you more control on getting the players and coaches in your organization on the same page.
+The biggest overhaul this year is to Franchise mode, where there are now complex contracts to be negotiated, a new hub with a vastly improved layout and snappy navigation, box scores, and conversations that give you more control over getting the players and coaches in your organization on the same page.
 Franchise mode is where I spend 95 percent of my time in any NHL game, so this one was made specifically for me.
 I’m the sicko that sets vendor prices, assigns every single scout, updates my draft board, and spends hours trying to pull off complex trades to make my fourth line better.
 Everything brought forward this year feels like it gets me closer to that ultimate goal of true franchise immersion, but there’s certainly more to be done.
 Why are the bathrooms always on fire?

 Outside of that, the only other game mode to get any attention is… drumroll please… Hockey Ultimate Team.
 Congratulations on guessing that one.
 You win a Shacknews no-prize since that was the easiest prediction of all time.
 Of course, the mode that asks you to swipe your credit card got attention.
 It always does!
 Anyway, HUT now has a streamlined XP progression track that lets you earn XP no matter where you play, and the new Wildcard mode which allows you to draft your team based on unique criteria, such as salary caps or overall ratings.
 If you’re into HUT, this stuff is for you.
 It’s certainly not for me.